 Give a Champagne party a try, it’s easier than you think and so festive.
 Remember, these tips work all year round, so whip them out anytime you have something to celebrate.

-Use the glasses you have!
-At fatcork, we serve Champagne in burgundy wine, or standard white wine glasses.
+At fatcork, we serve Champagne in Burgundy wine or standard white wine glasses.
+But you can use whatever glasses you have on hand — blida, bodega glasses, even mason jars!
 What you give up in effervescence you gain in complexity.

 2. Get your bottles nice and cold.

 We recommend storing bottles in an ice bucket filled with half ice and half water for 20 minutes before opening.
-The bottle should feel cold to the touch before opening.
-Set up multiple ice buckets throughout your party to keep bottles on deck.
+The bottle should feel cold to the touch.
+Set up multiple ice buckets throughout your party or fill up the tub with an ice bath to keep bottles at the ready.

 3. Pop bottles, two ways.

 To open your bottles like a professional, check out this video for step-by-step instructions.
 Pro tips: Never remove the cage and then walk away (even for a second), and always make sure to point the bottle away from your face!
 If you’re feeling brave or overdramatic, you should definitely saber at least one of your bottles!
 Fatcork founder Bryan Maletis is happy to show you how it’s done.